-The Student Support Desk is open Monday-Friday from 8.30am-2.30pm.
+The Student Support Desk is open Monday-Friday from 8.30am-9.30am and from 1.00pm -2.00pm.
 Students requiring assistance should use the Student Support Desk as their first port of call, so that the appropriate member of staff can be contacted.